NOTICE: Effective September 1, 2013, New Laws Effecting Marriage Licenses:

 Licensed or ordained Christian Ministers and Priests, Jewish Rabbis, or persons who are officers of religious organizations; and who are duly authorized by the organization to conduct marriage ceremonies; Justices of the Supreme Court, Judges of the Court of Criminal Appeals, Justices of the Courts of Civil Appeals, Judges of the District, County and Probate Courts, Judges of the County Courts at Law, Courts of Domestic Relations and Juvenile Courts, Justices of the Peace, Retired Judge of a Municipal Court and Judges and Retired Judges or Magistrates of the Federal Courts of this State.

 If interested in having a Justice of the Peace conduct

 of the Peace for more information.

-The license is only valid for 30 days within the State
+Prior to September 1, 2013, the license is only valid for 30 days within the State

 of Texas from date of issuance.